-In assessing impairment, management estimates the recoverable amount of each asset or cashgenerating units based on expected future cash flows and uses an interest rate to discount them.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see note 3.14).
-In 2011, the Group recognised an impairment loss on goodwill (see note 8) and internally generated software (see note 9).
+In assessing impairment, management estimates the recoverable amount of each asset or cashgenerating unit based on expected future cash flows and uses an interest rate to discount them.
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 3.14).
+In 2012, the Group recognised an impairment loss on goodwill (see Note 8) and internally generated software (see Note 9).